🐔 Wyandotte Chicken – Friendly, Cold-Hardy, and Great for Eggs

 - Wyandottes are good mothers and may even hatch their chicks.

-- They’re one of the oldest American-bred chicken breeds.
+- They’re one of the oldest American-bred chicken breeds, developed in the 1870s.

 ❓ Frequently Asked Questions